We’ve been hearing about the imminent demise of the annual report for over 25 years. Funny thing is it’s not dying — just evolving.

 4. It’s an opportunity

 Not only a historical record, a report can create deeper understanding of what you do, why you do it and how well you do it.
-A report can engage your audiences, build trust and set your company apart — clarifying why people should invest in the stock, work at or with the company, and believe in the brand.
+A report can engage your employees and prospective employees, build trust in your organization and set your company apart — clarifying why people should invest in the stock, work at or with the company, and believe in the brand.

 The big take-away